Tuning the phase diagram of a Rosenzweig-Porter model with fractal disorder

-In Fig.~\ref{fig:Rprob} we see that after rescaling the time by $\Gamma$, the curves for different $L$s overlap with one another for different $d$.
-The exponential behavior of the return probability is given by the Lorenzian wave-function profile Eq.~\eqref{eq:psi_Lorenz} in the energy domain.
-Similarly to the standard RP case~\cite{RP_R(t)_2018}, one can calculate the return probability from its Fourier transform $K(\omega)$, which for the Lorenzian profile is also Lorenzian. \paragraph*{\textbf{Discussion:}} In this work, we have demonstrated that making the distribution of the diagonal elements to be fractal in the RP model allows one to adjust the phase diagram and change the location of the Anderson localization transition $\gamma_{AT}$.
+\paragraph*{\textbf{Discussion:}} In this work, we have demonstrated that making the distribution of the diagonal elements to be fractal in the RP model allows one to adjust the phase diagram and change the location of the Anderson localization transition $\gamma_{AT}$.
 We have derived an analytical expression Eq.~\eqref{eq:Gamma_res} that relates the Hausdorff dimension of the disorder to the fractal dimension of the eigenstates in the RP Hamiltonian, and have confirmed our findings through exact numerical computations.
-Furthermore, we have shown that we can manipulate the disorder dependence of the fractal dimension by utilizing a multifractal disorder.
-Finally, we have evaluated the implications of our modification on the eigenspectrum through level spacing ratio, and on the dynamics through survival probability.
+Furthermore, we have shown that one can manipulate the disorder dependence of the fractal dimension by utilizing a multifractal disorder.
+Finally, we have evaluated the implications of our modification on the eigenspectrum through level spacing ratio.

 This work gives the first step in the direction of usage of the fractal disorder for the controllable tunability of the phase diagrams of various disordered models.

 In particular, this work opens the way to study, whether such fractal diagonal disorder enhances fractality of wave functions in other long-range models, such as the power law banded models~\cite{MirFyod1996}, Burin-Maksimov model~\cite{Burin1989,Deng2018duality,Nosov2019correlation,deng2020anisotropy}, some Bethe-ansatz integrable ones~\cite{Richardson1963restricted,Richardson1964exact,Modak2016integrals}, on the random graphs~\cite{RRGAnnals,Tikh-Mir_RRG_review}, or even in the interacting disordered models~\cite{Abanin_RMP}.
 In all these cases (especially in the latter two), the fractal disorder may open a room for non-ergodic spatially extended phase of matter, intensively discussed and highly relevant for quantum algorithms~\cite{Smelyansky_Grover} and machine learning~\cite{Smelyansky_ML}.
 The analysis of spectral statistics for $d \sim 1$ using spectral form factor can also show interesting behaviour at different timescales near $\gamma_{AT}$, which can help to identify more clearly the origin of the sudden dip in the $\langle r \rangle$ statistics and shed light on spectral distribution in the critical (fractal) regime of ergodic-localized phase transitions and structure of fractal minibands~\cite{Kravtsov2023Cantor}.